cohure/CHR2025-website/content/venue.md

 <h3 style="font-weight:bold;">Practical Information</h3>

-Access quickly practical information about CHR2025:
+Quick access to practical information about CHR2025:

 <div class="banner-grid four-items">
     <a href="/venue/location-and-venue" class="banner" aria-label="Press to get an overview of the location and buildings for CHR2025">